tirtharajsinha/customization_linux/README.md

-# customization for gnome desktop environment
+# customization for desktop environment
-This repository is a clear-cut guide to customize gnome desktop.
+This repository is a clear-cut guide to customize any desktop and improve workflow.
 <p>&nbsp;</p>
 <p>&nbsp;</p>